OutSystems/docs-product/src/building-apps/logic/actions.md

 You can also create **Data Actions** in your Blocks.

+For detailed information about the properties of data actions, refer to the reference information for [Data action](../../ref/lang/auto/class-data-action.md).

 ## Client Actions { #client-actions}

 **Client Actions** run logic in the user device.
 You can create **Client Actions** in two different scopes: in the scope of a **Screen** and in the **client logic**.